jobrouter/typo3-data/Documentation/installation.rst

 The extension has no PHP requirements in addition to TYPO3 and the TYPO3 JobRouter Connector extension.

-If you want to use the :ref:`Dashboard widgets <dashboard-widgets>`, you have to install and activate the Dashboard system extension.
+To use the :ref:`Dashboard widgets <dashboard-widgets>`, install and activate the Dashboard system extension.
+To use the :ref:`Form finisher <form-finisher>` install and activate the Form system extension.

 .. _installation-composer: